Question

 Ugly humour

 Humour, or the pretence of it, isn't inherently moral or immoral.
 In addition to easing our load, humour can be used to bolster oppression and cruelty.
 A smile can be a leer, a smirk or a sneer; it can be a mask hiding the mob's ugly face.
 Humour can be used by the angry, irrational part of us to drown out the quiet voice of the intellect, of introspection, empathy and subtle thoughts.
 Sartre famously said, "Hell is other people", but hell is only some other people, and a sign of this sort of person is how much of their humour is jeering and ill-intended.
-Witness how the laughing emoji on social media started out as a positive expression, but has since been used and abused by conspiracy theorists and trolls who need to mock better people than themselves.
+Witness how the laughing emoji on social media started out as a positive expression, but has since been used and abused by conspiracy theorists and trolls who need to mock people kinder and more mature than themselves.

 Humour and empathy